 The sprites attached to the corners will move automatically as you resize the box!

-You may also want to browse the Plotscripting Dictionary and see all the slice related commands that are available.
+You may also want to browse the Slices section of the Plotscripting Dictionary and see all available commands.

 - Space InvadeOHRs (fairly easy)

 - Large Walkabout Script (fairly easy) obsolete but still instructional

 - Mr. The Hamster's Math Class (advanced?) lots slice collections you can inspect

 - Bob the Hamster in the Crypt of Baconthulhu (somewhat advanced)